-The CCSSO established a steering committee, representative of national policy organizations, mathematics associations, research mathematicians, business and industry, and educators, to develop policy recommendations for the mathematics assessment and to guide the direction and scope of the project.
+CCSSO established a steering committee, representative of national policy organizations, mathematics associations, research mathematicians, business and industry, and educators, to develop policy recommendations for the mathematics assessment and to guide the direction and scope of the project.
 A planning committee of mathematics educators, mathematicians, curriculum supervisors, and teachers was established to draft the content of the framework, working within the policy recommendations established by the steering committee.
 Care was taken with both committees to ensure that the diversity of opinion regarding mathematics issues was represented and reflected.
 To reach meaningful consensus, all points of view were heard and considered.
 Such consensus has been the goal of this project.

 A technical advisory panel, composed of university professors, state testing specialists, and measurement experts from private research organizations, was established to consider the policy recommendations and to draft content from the perspective of whether it would threaten NAEP's ability to continue the short-term mathematics trend lines that began in 1990.
-The members of all three committees and project staff are presented in appendix C.

-The steering committee and planning committee both began their work with a review of the framework used for the 1996 and 2000 assessments.
+The steering committee and planning committee both began their work with a review of the framework used in 1996 and 2000.
 A discussion of the current debates in mathematics education was also part of their meetings.
-In their deliberations, the committees considered state mathematics content standards and frameworks, new standards prepared by NCTM, reports from the Third International Mathematics and Science Study, reports from the Achieve Project, and the recent report issued by the National Research Council of the National Academy of Sciences, Adding It Up (Findell et al., 2001).
+In their deliberations, the committees considered state mathematics content standards and frameworks, new standards prepared by NCTM, reports from the Third International Mathematics and Science Study, reports from the Achieve Project, and a 2001 report issued by the National Research Council of the National Academy of Sciences.
 In addition, input was provided by mathematics teachers and supervisors as well as others through CCSSO's partners, the Council for Basic Education and the Association of State Supervisors of Mathematics.

-The suggested revisions contained in the framework for the 2005 mathematics assessments are intended (1) to reflect recent curricular emphases and objectives; (2) to include what various policymakers, scholars, practitioners, and interested citizens believe should be in the assessment; (3) to maintain the short-term trend lines in grades 4 and 8 that began with the 1990 mathematics assessment to permit the reporting of changes in student achievement over time; and (4) to include clearer and more specific objectives for each grade level.
+The suggested revisions contained in this framework are intended (1) to reflect recent curricular emphases and objectives; (2) to include what various policymakers, scholars, practitioners, and interested citizens believe should be in the assessment; (3) to maintain the short-term trend lines in grades 4 and 8 that began with the 1990 mathematics assessment to permit the reporting of changes in student achievement over time; and (4) to include objectives that are more clear and more specific for each grade level.